layilin/SP23-33852/_annotations/book4.md

 151.502n ratafia.
 An essence used as a flavouring for food and drink, typically extracted from almonds or the kernels of cherries, apricots, and peaches.

-[plant] [place] 151.502n. *Les apricots de St. Domingue*.
+151.502n. *Les apricots de St. Domingue*.
 The apricots of St. Domingue.
 St. Domingue was a French colony, renamed Haiti after a revolution carried out by enslaved and free Africans succeeded in overthrowing colonial rule in 1804.

 151.502n *l'eau de noiaux*, one of the best West-Indian cordials.
 L'eau de noiaux refers to an alcoholic drink made by infusing a spirit with ratafia.
 Noyaux is the French term for the kernels of stone fruits.